What is a Tax Haven?

 How Governments Earn Money From Tax Havens

 - Tax havens are not completely tax-free.
 They charge a lower tax rate than other countries.
 Low tax jurisdictions generally charge high customs or import duties to cover the losses in tax revenues.

 - Tax havens may charge a fee for new registration of companies and renewal charges to be paid every year.
 Additional fees may also be charged such as license fees.
 Such fees and charges would add up to a recurring fixed income for the tax havens.

 Benefits to a Tax Haven

-- To Tax Haven Countries – The countries benefit by way of attracting capital to their banks and financial institutions, which can then be used to build a thriving financial sector.
+- Tax Haven Countries benefit by way of attracting capital to their banks and financial institutions, which can then be used to build a thriving financial sector.

-- To Individuals or Businesses – The individuals and businesses benefit by saving tax, which in tax haven countries may range from zero to low single digits compared to high taxes in their country of citizenship or domicile.
+- Individuals or Businesses benefit by saving tax, which in tax haven countries may range from zero to low single digits compared to high taxes in their country of citizenship or domicile.

 Top Tax Havens in the World

-- Bermuda – Declared the world’s worst (or best if you’re looking to avoid taxation) corporate tax haven in 2016 by Oxfam with zero percent tax rate and no personal income tax.
+- Bermuda – Declared the world’s worst (or best if you’re looking to avoid taxation) corporate tax haven in 2016 by Oxfam with a zero percent tax rate and no personal income tax.

 - Netherlands – Most popular tax haven among the world’s Fortune 500.
 The government uses tax incentives to attract businesses to invest in their country.
-One such tax incentive cost an estimated 1.2 billion euros in 2016 to Netherlands.
+One such tax incentive cost an estimated 1.2 billion euros in 2016 to the Netherlands.

 - Luxembourg – It gives benefits such as tax incentives and zero percent withholding taxes.

 - Cayman Islands – No personal income taxes, no capital gains taxes, no payroll taxes, no corporate taxes, and the country does not withhold taxes on foreign entities.

 - Singapore – Charges reasonable nominal corporate taxes.
 Reasonable corporate tax rates are provided through tax incentives, lack of withholding taxes, and what appears to be substantial profit shifting.